Fast-growing crops are great for the home gardener.

-- Harvest at multiple life stages: Micro greens, baby leaves, leaves & full-sized for maximum yield.
+- Harvest garden greens at multiple life stages: Microgreens, baby leaves, leaves & full-sized for maximum yield.
 Learn to grow indoor microgreens for some easy garden veggies.

 - Make sure you’ve replenished the soil and added some compost or decomposed manure the previous season.
 Spring crops need all the boost they can get to grow quickly before the heat sets in.
 Leafy greens need nitrogen, alfalfa pellets work great if you didn’t amend the beds in the fall.